This is a git command I use quite often, so I searched a little about the different options and their effects:

 git reset --hard HEAD~ | Removes last commit | Discards all changes | Discards all changes |

-refers to the commit just before the currentHEAD
+HEAD~refers to the commit just before the currentHEAD(i.e., the previous commit).

 - The branch pointer (